 city, has one of the best art galleries outside Paris.
 Nîmes

-our nearest city, has a well preserved Roman Temple and
+our nearest city, has many Roman remains and an

 du Gard is world famous, another World Heritage